-The gittern was the most important stringed instrument of the late medieval period.
+The gittern was one of the most important plucked fingerboard instruments of the late medieval period.
 Loved by all levels of society, it was played by royal appointment, in religious service, in taverns, for singing, for dancing, and in duets with the lute.
 Yet we know of no specific pieces played on this instrument.
-What we do have are many representations of it being played in a wide variety of contexts from the 11th century onwards and one surviving instrument of the mid–15th century, and from this we can reconstruct something of the history and repertoire of this widely-loved instrument.
-Includes a video of a French estampie played on gittern.
+What we do have are many representations of it being played in a wide variety of contexts and one surviving instrument of the 15th century, and from this we can reconstruct something of the history and repertoire of this widely-loved instrument.
+This article begins with a video of a troubadour melody played on gittern.

 What is a gittern?

-The gittern was strung with gut, had 2, 3, 4 or 5 courses (single, double or triple strung), was played with a pletrum made from a quill or fashioned from horn (both seem to appear in iconography), and its bowl and neck was carved from a solid piece of wood.
-It could have a variety of entertaining carvings on the pegbox, such as the head of a man, woman or animal, or an acorn, which you can see in the images on this page.
+So what exactly was the medieval gittern?
+The gittern was strung with gut, had 2, 3, 4 or 5 courses (single, double or triple strung), the strings almost always attached to hitch pins on the tail of the instrument, rather than tied to the bridge.
+Its bowl and neck were carved from solid wood, and it was played with a quill plectrum.
+The sickle-shape pegbox was decorated with a variety of entertaining carvings, such as the head of a man, woman or animal, or an acorn, which you can see in the images on this page.

 The increasing popularity of the gittern